-The Group's financial statements are prepared and published on a full consolidation basis, with all subsidiaries being consolidated in accordance with IFRS.
-As at 31st December 2022, the Group consists of the Bank and its following subsidiaries:
+The Group's financial statements are prepared and published on a full consolidation basis, with all subsidiaries being consolidated in accordance with IFRSs.
+As at 30 June 2023, the Group consists of the Bank and its following subsidiaries:

-Name Country of Incorporation Bahrain Business Incubator Centre W.L.L.
-Kingdom of Bahrain Al-Waha Venture Capital Fund Company B.S.C.
-Kingdom of Bahrain Neotech W.L.L.
-Kingdom of Bahrain Middle East Corner Consultancy CO.
-W.L.L.
-Kingdom of Bahrain
+Name Country of Incorporation Principal activity Bahrain Business Incubator Centre W.L.L.
+Kingdom of Bahrain Development and assistance to emerging Bahraini entrepreneurs Al-Waha Venture Capital Fund Company B.S.C.
+Kingdom of Bahrain Trusts, Funds and Similar Financial Entities - Fund Company Neotech W.L.L.
+Kingdom of Bahrain Management consultancy activities